Middle Township seeks public input on cannabis businesses

 MIDDLE TOWNSHIP — Legal weed is here.
 Still to be decided is where to buy it.

-On Friday, the township sent out a notice encouraging residents to weigh in at the next workshop meeting on Monday, June 21.
+On Friday, the township sent out a notice encouraging residents to weigh in at the next workshop meeting Monday.
 It’s set to start 5 p.m. in Township Hall, 33 Mechanic St. in Cape May Court House.
-Middle Township Committee has returned to meeting in-person since emergency measures related to the pandemic have been lifted.
+The committee has returned to meeting in person since emergency measures related to the pandemic have been lifted.

 Middle and other municipalities have until August to decide whether to allow retail sales in their jurisdictions, and if so, in what zones.
 Allowing cannabis businesses to operate will give towns a chance to add a local tax to cannabis grown or sold within their borders.

-Multiple Cape May County communities have already decided to forgo the shops, and the money.
-Ocean City, Wildwood, Cape May and others have approved zoning ordinances saying no to cannabis businesses in any zone.
-Earlier this month, Lower Township introduced an ordinance that would allow two businesses if approved July 6, and West Cape May is also working on its own ordinance allowing at least one cannabis shop.
+Multiple Cape May County communities have decided to forgo the shops, and the money.
+Ocean City, Wildwood, Cape May and others have approved zoning ordinances saying no to cannabis businesses.
+Earlier this month, Lower Township introduced an ordinance that would allow two businesses if approved July 6, and West Cape May is working on its own ordinance allowing at least one cannabis shop.

 “I’m hoping folks will come out Monday night,” he said.

 In previous public comments, Donohue has cited the strong support in the community for legalization.
-The November referendum to legalized marijuana passed in Middle Township by a wide margin.
+The November referendum to legalize marijuana passed in Middle Township by a wide margin.

+ATLANTIC CITY — A 16-year-old boy was charged with weapon and drug offenses after a fight wi…

 Donohue promised to take a close look at the pros and cons.